mosman7/Cloud_Computing_AWS/Setups/S3_setup.md

 - It is a global service which means it is highly available and scalable.
 - You can store whatever you want on it as it's a storage platform, so anything you want to keep can be held on S3.

-## What is required
+## What is required to run an EC2 instance

-On you EC2 Instance or any machine, you need:
+On your EC2 Instance or any machine, you need:
 - Python3 or above
 - AWS-CLI
 - pip3